Updated March 22, 2022

 When you get off the bus, you’ll be looking out over Green Lake and a wide mountain vista; look out for the hand painted signs that tell you their names.
 You’ll also be able to see Nicklaus North Golf Course on the south side of the lake, which you’ll pass by on your route.

 There are some loose, gravel trails down to the water’s edge but if you’re tempted by a dip, remember that it’s glacially fed (read – cold).
 Green Lake is the start of rafting adventures in the warmer months, and it’s also the end of the River of Golden Dreams which can be navigated in a canoe, kayak, or SUP.

 Staying on the left side of Highway 99, the Valley Trail leads you over Green Lake on a boardwalk section that gives you views back over the lake in the other direction.
 Floatplanes start to take off and land here in May, and this is a fantastic place to watch from.
-If you’re hungry or thirsty, you’re close to Table Nineteen at Nicklaus North Golf Course (check the Doors Open Directory for current hours).
+If you’re hungry or thirsty, you’re close to Table Nineteen at Nicklaus North Golf Course (check the dining guide for current hours).
 Their patio has one of the most epic views in Whistler, so it’s a lovely place to sip on a morning coffee or luxuriate over a cold beer or wine in the afternoon.